x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-136-in-exchange-online.md

 ## I'm an email admin.
 How do I fix this?

 The two methods that will allow an external sender to send messages to the mail user in your organization are described in the following sections.
+These two methods can be implemented using the Classic EAC.

 > [!NOTE]
 > Currently, there is no support for the two methods in the New EAC.